jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-SBDG encapsulates the algorithm for resolving `Resources` in the `ResourceResolver` ([Strategy](https://en.wikipedia.org/wiki/Strategy_pattern)) interface:
+[spring-boot-gemfire-name] encapsulates the algorithm for resolving `Resources` in the `ResourceResolver` ([Strategy](https://en.wikipedia.org/wiki/Strategy_pattern)) interface: